reactjs/react.dev/beta/src/pages/reference/usestate.md

 #### Arguments {/*setstate-arguments*/}

 * `nextState`: The value that you want the state to be.
 It can be a value of any type, but there is a special behavior for functions.
-  * You may also pass an *updater function* as `nextState`.
-It must be pure, should take a single argument (the pending state), and it should return the next state.
-React will put it in a queue.
-On the next render, React will calculate the next state by applying the queued updaters to the previous state.
+  * If you pass a function as `nextState`, it will be treated as an _updater function_.
+It must be pure, should take the pending state as its only argument, and should return the next state.
+React will put your updater function in a queue and re-render your component.
+During the next render, React will calculate the next state by applying all of the queued updaters to the previous state.
 [See an example below.](#updating-state-based-on-the-previous-state)

 #### Returns {/*setstate-returns*/}

 `set` functions do not have a return value.

-#### Pitfalls {/*pitfalls*/}
+#### Caveats {/*caveats*/}

-* Calling `setState()` only updates the state for the next render.
-If you read the `state` variable after calling `setState()`, you will still get the value that was on the screen before your call.
+* The `set` function only updates the state variable for the next render.
+If you read the state variable after calling the `set` function, you will still get the value that was on the screen before your call.

 * If the new value you provide is identical to the current `state`, as determined by an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison, React will bail out of re-rendering the component and its children.
 However, in some cases React may still need to call your component before discarding the result.